Phillipmartin/gopassivedns/README.md

    * -statsd_host               host and port of your statsd server (e.g. localhost:8125) (ENV: PDNS_STATSD_HOST)
    * -statsd_interval           the interval, in seconds, between sends to statsd (ENV: PDNS_STATSD_INTERVAL)
    * -statsd_prefix             the metric name prefix to use (by default, gopassivedns) (ENV: PDNS_STATSD_PREFIX)
+   * -snaplen [int]             the snaplen used for the pcap buffer
    * -name                      the name of this sensor for use in stats and log messages (defaults to hostname) (ENV: PDNS_NAME)
    * -syslog_facility           syslog facility (ENV: PDNS_SYSLOG_FACILITY)
    * -syslog_priority           syslog priority (ENV: PDNS_SYSLOG_PRIORITY)